ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d5 - - - day planning.md

 - Presentations mini-project [1h]

-- (in case we haven't done it yet) Some options to give CSS to React apps
-  - see: `(extra) Some options to give CSS to React apps.md`

 - Github organizations [20min.]
   <!-- @LT: follow steps in project-2 kickoff slides -->
   - start by creating repo in localhost (with Vite):